microsoft/FluidFramework/examples/data-objects/table-view/README.md

 # @fluid-example/table-view

-**Table View** is a basic table/grid view built on top of the `@fluid-example/table-document` data component.
+**Table View** is a basic table/grid view built on top of the `@fluid-example/table-document` data object.
 Since Table View uses the data model provided by Table Document it only uses it's DDS to store a reference to the created Table Document.

 ## Getting Started

-If you want to run this component follow the following steps:
+If you want to run this example follow the following steps:

 1. Run `npm install` from the `FluidFramework` root directory
 2. Navigate to this directory